Mainframe-Renewal-Project/sear-docs/interfaces/python/dataset.md

 ### Searching for dataset profiles

-The sample below gets all dataset profiles the start with "LEONARD".
+The sample below gets all dataset profiles that start with "LEONARD".
 It will return a list of dataset profiles, to get metadata on them you will have to run the extract operation on every single dataset profile in the list.

 ```python